best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

     ...
 ```

-The R example above has one test file per function in the modules.
+The R  project structure above has one test file per function in the modules.
 There are multiple test files for the `math.R` module because it contains more than one function.
 Tests in these test files do not need grouping into classes, as the file name is used to indicate exactly which function or class is being tested.

 These are the common conventions for each of Python and R, but are interchangeable.
 Use the approach that makes it easiest for developers to identify the relationship between tests and the code they are testing.

+Note that some test frameworks allow you to keep the tests in the same file as the code that is being tested.
+This is a good way of keeping tests and code associated,
+but you should ensure that good modular code practices are followed to separate unrelated code into different files.

 ## Test that new logic is correct using unit tests

 When we implement new logic in code, tests are required to assure us that the code works as expected.

-The simplest way to test this is to write tests for each individual unit in out code.
+To make sure that your code work as expected, you should is to write tests for each individual unit in your code.
 A unit is the smallest modular piece of logic in the code - a function or method.

-Unit tests should cover realistic uses for your function, such as:
+Unit tests should cover realistic use cases for your function, such as:
 * boundary cases, like the highest and lowest expected input values
 * positive, negative, zero and missing value inputs
 * examples that trigger errors that have been defined in your code